nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ## Summary

 The project will consist of one paper where I aim to explore in details the economic implications of the two (currencies) tokens, VET and VTHO, in the Proof-of-Authority (PoA) based VeChain platform.
-From an economic perspective I find the VeChain monetary system particularly interesting since it exhibits some similarity, for example, to economic systems with one legal currency circulating together with another, non-legal, currency which is adopted by the population for price stability reasons.
+From an economic perspective I find the VeChain monetary system particularly interesting since it exhibits some similarity, for example, to countries where there is one legal currency circulating together with another, non-legal, currency which is adopted by the population for price stability reasons.
 In particular, in the project I would set up an economic model where the preferences of a representative agent for holding the two currencies, and obtaining rewards, are considered.
 The analysis should provide insights for a better understanding of the main variables' dynamics in the double token VeChain platform.

 ### Main field of research